openedx/edx-documentation/en_us/shared/course_features/proctored_exams/proctored_enabling.rst

 .. _Allow Opting Out of Proctored Exams:

 ***************************************************
-Prevent Learners from Opting Out of Proctored Exams
+Allow Opting Out of Proctored Exams
 ***************************************************

 .. only:: Partners

-  When a proctored exam opens, by default, verified learners have an option to take the exam without proctoring, and acknowledge that this option makes them ineligible for course credit.
+  When a proctored exam opens, by default, verified learners are required to take the exam as a proctored exam.

-  If you do not want to allow verified learners to take proctored exams without proctoring, you can change a setting on the **Advanced Settings** page in Studio.
+  If you want to allow verified learners to take proctored exams without proctoring, please contact your edX partner manager to enable this option.

 .. only:: Open_edX

-  When a proctored exam opens, by default, learners have an option to take the exam without proctoring.
-If you do not want to allow learners to take proctored exams without proctoring, you can change a setting on the **Advanced Settings** page in Studio.
+  When a proctored exam opens, by default, learners are required to take the exam as a proctored exam.
+If you want to allow learners to take proctored exams without proctoring, you can change a setting on the **Proctored Exam Settings** page in Studio.

 .. note::
    If a learner opts to take an exam without proctoring, the exam will not be